samir2901/PyAudio-Player/README.md

 # PyAudio-Player

- An application for playing audio
+## An application for playing audio

+Module Required
+1. PyQt5